dtcenter/METplus/docs/Contributors_Guide/basic_components.rst

 Every wrapper is a subclass of CommandBuilder or another subclass of CommandBuilder.
-For example, GridStatWrapper, PointStatWrapper, EnsembleStatWrapper, and MODEWrapper are all a subclass of CompareGriddedWrapper.
+For example, GridStatWrapper, PointStatWrapper, EnsembleStatWrapper, and MODEWrapper are all subclasses of CompareGriddedWrapper.
 CompareGriddedWrapper is a subclass of CommandBuilder.
 CommandBuilder contains instance variables that are common to every wrapper, such as config (METplusConfig object), errors (a counter of the number of